BraviNoname/Bravi/BossDisplayFixes/README.md

 - Fixes Nue's HP star count and implements a Spell cutin for her, which she's missing.

+- Adds the missing phase markers on Mamizou's final.

 - Yoshika's name has been added to Seiga's, on the top left.

 - Displays life and bomb piece as well as score item icons on top of the spirits to tell which grants what.